JohanBinst/aws-certification/saa/18-NoSQL_and_DynamoDB.md

 ### DDB - Triggers
 - Streams are the foundation of Triggers
-- Triggers allow fo actions to take place in the event of data change, use can use Lambda to perform a compute action in response
+- Triggers allow fo actions to take place in the event of data change, use can use Lambda to perform a compute action in response.
+View type data is send with trigger (e.g. notification of new message can be send to users etc.)

 ## DynamoDB - Global Tables
 DynamoDB Global Tables provides multi-master global replication of DynamoDB tables which can be used for performance, High Avail or Disaster Recovery/Biz Continuity reasons.